2018 Simona Halep tennis season: Miami Open

 Halep then entered the Miami Open, where she also received a bye in the first round.
 In round 2 beat French Océane Dodin in three sets.
-However, she lost in the third round to 2012 champion Agnieszka Radwanska.
+However, she lost in the third round to 2012 champion Agnieszka Radwańska.

 European clay court season

 Fed Cup, World Group-Play Off

 She kicked off her clay court campaign by leading Romania against Switzerland in their World Group Play-off tie in Cluj-Napoca.
-By virtue of a 3-1 victory with Halep going 2-0 in the singles rubbers, they secured a place in the 2019 World Group for the first time in two years.
+By virtue of a 3–1 victory with Halep going 2–0 in the singles rubbers, they secured a place in the 2019 World Group for the first time in two years.